iviviano/Computer-Science-Notes/Minimum Spanning Tree Algorithm.md

 - Sort the edges by weight.
 Add the smallest edge that doesn't create a cycle
 - Perform a breadth first search from some vertex by exploring across the cheapest edge from any given vertex first
 - Remove the heaviest edge that can be removed without disconnecting the graph

+>[!alg]
+Reverse Delete Algorithm: look at highest weight edge.
+If it can be removed without disconnecting the graph, remove it.

+>[!alg]
+Prim's Algorithm: pick the cheapest edge out of the current connected component

+>[!alg]
+>